 Drugs: Cure with Amoxicillin

 Up to 60% of ear infections don’t actually need antibiotics in order to be cured.
 Antibiotics will only cure bacterial infections and not viral, but I’ve had ear infections before and I haven’t just had a cold recently, therefore I know it wasn’t caused by that, so as soon as I thought I had an ear infection coming on, I headed down to the GP and was prescribed amoxicillin, which I’ve had every time I’ve had an ear infection.
+I was also lucky to get a pharmacy coupon on that.
 It takes 48-72 hours to start to take effect though, so I knew I was going to get worst before I got better.
 I needed a plan for easing the pain…

 You’re going to want some pain relief.
 The GP recommended co-codamol, luckily I had some of that lying around, but not everyone gets on with that, so I would advise paracetamol and/or ibuprofen.
 Paracetamol will reduce your temperature as well as relieving pain and ibuprofen with reduce swelling, which may help your ear to drain.
 I took 2x200g of ibuprofen with 2x500g of paracetamol together.
 I have no idea if this is OK, I’m not a doctor, but it was within the guidelines on each box, it helped ease the pain and I’m not dead.
 As the infection became worse, I noticed that the pain killers would wear off quicker.
 At this point I disregarded the frequency of the dosing (up to 8 of each tablet in 24 hours) and was probably hitting up nearer 10-12 of each.
 However, I am a relatively healthy 29 year old so I think I’m OK to play with the dosing a little.
 Plus, I’m an adult, so I made this decision myself.
 Please be responsible with your drug ingestion.
 Again, I am not a doctor, I can’t guarantee the effect any medication will have on your body, nor can I be held responsible for it.